ghc-proposals/ghc-proposals/proposals/0000-remove-star-kind.rst

 Before GHC 8.0, there used to be three completely separate syntactic categories: terms, types, and kinds.
 There also was a fourth layer (sometimes called "sorts") that classified kinds and it had only one thing in it, called ``BOX``.
+The addition of ``-XTypeInType`` allowed us to significantly simplify the language by collapsing the tower of types, kinds, and ``BOX`` into just types.
+Unfortunately, there are
-The addition of ``-XTypeInType`` brought us a great victory in the battle with The Enemy of All Human Endeavor and Programming in Particular, Complexity.
-The tower of types, kinds, and ``BOX`` collapsed, leaving us just with types.
-Of course, winning one battle does not mean the war is over, and even now we have little bits of complexity left over from the three layers showing up here and
+little bits of complexity left over from the three layers showing up here and
 there: